 to continue cooperating with the Director of BDT in enhancing the ability of the regional and area offices to provide information on their Sectors' activities, as well as the necessary expertise, to strengthen cooperation and coordination with the relevant regional organizations and to facilitate the participation of all Member States and Sector Members in the activities of the three Sectors of the Union.

-ANNEX TO RESOLUTION 25 (Rev. Busan, 2014)
+ANNEX TO RESOLUTION 25 (Rev. dubai, 2018)

 Elements for evaluation of the ITU regional presence